danships/kanboard-import-trello/readme.md

 If you have any suggestions or found an issue, please report an [issue](https://github.com/matueranet/kanboard-import-trello/issues), suggestions are welcome!

 ##Installation
-Perform a `git clone` or download this repository as a zip file to your local PC.
-Execute `composer install` to install the RPC client dependency.
+- Perform a `git clone` or download this repository as a zip file to your local PC-
+- Execute `composer install` to install the RPC client dependency.

 ##Usage